 -

-property from the query result.
-This expression is equivalent to theaboutMe
+$select=aboutMeparameter to the query.
+The JSONPath part will select theaboutMeproperty from the query result.
+This expression is equivalent to theaboutMesimple field expression.

 - This expression adds the